- Personal Data Breach vs. Reportable Breach

 The first key point is that the clock starts ticking after the controller becomes aware of the personal data breach.

-For example, suppose an organization detect a network intrusion from an attacker.
+For example, suppose an organization detects a network intrusion from an attacker.
 That 72-hour window does not start at this point.

 When notifying the supervising authority, the data controller can do this in phases.